On the Fourier analytic structure of the Brownian graph: Introduction and results

-is a so called \textit{It\=o drift-diffusion process}, where $b := -2\pi u \cos \theta$ is the \textit{drift coefficient} of $X_t$ and $\sigma := -2\pi u \sin \theta$ is the \textit{diffusion coefficient} of $X_t$.
-It\=o processes have many useful analytic tools from It\=o calculus (see Section \ref{sec:ito}) associated to them, in particular \textit{It\=o's lemma}, which works as an analogue for the chain rule.
+identifying it as a so called \textit{It\=o drift-diffusion process}, where $b := -2\pi u \cos \theta$ is the \textit{drift coefficient} of $X_t$ and $\sigma := -2\pi u \sin \theta$ is the \textit{diffusion coefficient} of $X_t$.
+Such processes have many useful analytic tools from It\=o calculus (see Section \ref{sec:ito}) associated to them, in particular \textit{It\=o's lemma}, which works as an analogue for the chain rule.
 The price we pay is that It\=o's lemma introduces some multiplicative error terms involving stochastic integrals, but they can be estimated with other tools from It\=o calculus using moment analysis.

 The estimates we obtain from It\=o calculus allow us to obtain the correct Fourier decay \eqref{eq:fourierdecay} for $\mu$ when $\theta$ is close to $0$ or $\pi$ with respect to $u^{-1}$ (more precisely, $|\sin \theta| < u^{-1/2}$).
 In other words, when $\xi$ is close to pointing in the horizontal directions.
 Thus another estimate is needed for $\theta$ bounded away from $0$ and $\pi$.
 This is where Kahane's classical work \cite{Ka1} on Brownian images comes into play.
 If we completely ignore the deterministic component $t \cos \theta$, by setting $\theta = \pi/2$ or $3\pi/2$, then $\widehat\mu(\xi)$ is the Fourier transform the Brownian image measure $\nu$, that is the $t \mapsto W_t$ push-forward of the Lebesgue measure $dt$ on $[0,1]$ at $u$.
-Kahane \cite{Ka1} in fact already established that almost surely the decay of $|\widehat{\nu}(u)|$ is almost surely of the order $u^{-1} \sqrt{\log u} = |\xi|^{-1} \sqrt{\log|\xi|}$ so \eqref{eq:fourierdecay} holds for these directions.
-Now a simple modification to Kahane's argument reveals that whenever $\theta \neq 0$ or $\pi$, then almost surely
+Kahane \cite{Ka1} in fact already established that the decay of $|\widehat{\nu}(u)|$ is almost surely of the order $u^{-1} \sqrt{\log u} = |\xi|^{-1} \sqrt{\log|\xi|}$ so \eqref{eq:fourierdecay} holds for these directions.
+A modification of Kahane's argument reveals that whenever $\theta \neq 0$ or $\pi$, then almost surely

 see the discussion in Section \ref{sec:vertical}.
 Now one notices that when $\theta$ approaches $0$ or $\pi$, this estimate blows up, and so one cannot obtain a uniform estimate over all directions from this.
 However, this gives \eqref{eq:fourierdecay} if $|\sin \theta| \geq u^{-1/2}$, so combining with the estimates we obtained through It\=o calculus, we are done.
 See Section \ref{sec:proof} for more details on the main steps of the proof.